microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/README.md

 All aspects of each Skill (Language Model, Dialogs, Integration Code and Language Generation) are completely customisable by developers as the full source code is provided on GitHub along with the Virtual Assistant.

-Initial previews of the [Email](./virtualassistant-skills-productivity-email.md), [Calendar](./virtualassistant-skills-productivity-calendar.md), [ToDo](./virtualassistant-skills-productivity-todo.md) and [Point of Interest](./virtualassistant-skills-pointofinterest.md) Skills are now available.
+Initial previews of the [Email](./virtualassistant-skills-productivity-email.md), [Calendar](./virtualassistant-skills-productivity-calendar.md), [ToDo](./virtualassistant-skills-productivity-todo.md), [Point of Interest](./virtualassistant-skills-pointofinterest.md) and [Automotive](./virtualassistant-skills-automotive.md) skills are now available.

 ## Documentation